rhysd/Mstdn/README.md

 In both modes, app remembers the size and location of its window.
 So you need to specify window size (or location in normal window mode) only once.

+After starting app, you would see login page of your instance.
+Some instances allow to login with other web services (e.g. login to pawoo.net with Pixiv account).
+However, Mstdn.app cannot fully support it.
+So please try to login with normal flow.

 ## Customization

 Mstdn can be customized with JSON config file at `{app dir}/config.json`